Kingston Carers Network

 - All young carers "Kids for Free" under 18 season tickets.

-- An annual Young Carers Day at a home match.
+- Young Carers Days at a home match.
 The first was held at a match on 18th March 2017 against Billericay Town as our first joint event.
 11 Young Carers from KCN were match mascots.
-The match was also attended by the Borough's Mayor and dozens of Kingstonian youth team and women's team members.
-Further young carers days have subsequently been held at Fetcham Grove and King George's Arena.
+The match was also attended by the Borough's Mayor.
+The club now holds two similar Young Carers Days a season.

 - Concessionary entrance has been offered for adult carers so parents who are carers and other adult carers can come too.

-- The Kingstonian website now has a link to the Kingston Carers' Network as their Community Partners.
+- The Kingstonian website now has a link to the Kingston Carers' Network as their Community Partners and information about support for young carers is regularly promoted via the Club’s social media.

 KCN have been promoting the partnership to carers via their website, newsletters and Twitter account, and advertised the Young Carers Day.
 A special membership card has been created for adult carers who wish to claim concessionary admission.

-KCN have to fundraise to be able to provide much of this work and K's fans have so far raised just over £1,700 for additional activities for Young Carers.
-This was raised through match day collections, a Supporters' Club sponsored walk and donations in memory of K's President and club legend John McCormack.
+KCN have to fundraise to be able to provide much of this work and K's fans have so far raised just over £2,200 £5000 for additional activities for Young Carers.
+This was raised through match day collections, a Supporters' Club sponsored walk and donations in memory of K's President and club legend John McCormack and other fan’s loved ones

-Research undertaken for the BBC suggests that there are on average at least two young carers in ever class and yet most of them have yet to be identified.
-This is why Kingstonian, the Supporters Club and Kingstonian Youth have been trying to raise awareness of young carers within the community.
+Research undertaken for the BBC suggests that there are on average at least two or three young carers in ever class and yet most of them have yet to be identified.
+This is why Kingstonian Football Club and Kingstonian Supporters Club have been trying to raise awareness of young carers within the community.

 The KCN offices are on Tolworth Broadway, so they are a really local partner for our club and our partnership has particularly focused on supporting Young Carers.

-Fans will have seen that the KCN logo appears on Kingstonian's shorts and on the back of this season's shirts, sponsored in their name as our local charity partners.
+Fans will have seen the KCN logo on the Kingstonian kit, sponsored in their name as our local charity partners as well as an advert for their services in match day programmes.

-Following on from successful Young Carers days at both Kingstonian and Woking, Aldershot Town FC have now agreed to hold their own young carers day involving their local Young Carers service.
+Following on from successful Young Carers days at both Kingstonian and Woking, Aldershot Town have also held their own young carers day involving their local Young Carers service.

 If you are a carer living or working in the Royal Borough of Kingston-upon-Thames, we can help you with a wide range of support services.
 There are similar Carers' organisations in all neighbouring areas, so if you or your family are affected by a caring situation, please do ask about the help available where you live.